jordanmaulana/MACHINE-LEARNING---ArrhythmiaDetection/README.md

   After an input value is detected to be a threshold, the upcoming data is likely to be like a hill, it goes up to top, then goes down.
 We can write the algorithm like this:

   1. Detect present value
-  2. If the value is higher than before, do process 1
+  2. If the value is higher than before, do process i
   3. If the value is lower than before, the previous value is the R point